sitrox/rails_ops/README.md

 shortcut for `op.model`.
 This is particularly useful since this is available as a view helper method as well, see next section.

+You can check whether a model is available by using the `model?` method, which is available in both controllers and views.

 ### View helper methods

 The following controller methods are automatically provided as helper methods